the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 # leanpub-end-insert
 ~~~~~~~

-Third, we can use array destructuring to separate both items in the list into two string variables with descriptive names:
+Next use the dot notation or array destructuring to separate `names` into new `firstName` and `lastName` variables.
+In the following solution, we will be using array destructuring to solve the problem:

 {title="index.js",lang="javascript"}
 ~~~~~~~